anywhichway/trui/README.md

-# trui
-Tiny Reactive UI

-Trui is a Tiny Reactive UI library for JavaScript.
+# trui - Tiny Reactive UI For JavaScript

 If you are viewing this as a README.md, visit https://anywhichway.github.io/trui/ for a more interactive experience.